What is the Word of Faith Movement?

 • Many groups and leaders who are in the Word of Faith Movement also subscribe to the false teachings of the New Apostolic Reformation (NAR) movement.

 What Does The Bible Teach About Word-Faith Movement Beliefs?

 The Bible teaches us that God alone is Sovereign and He alone is able to create something from nothing (Genesis 1:3).
 Therefore God cannot be commanded and neither do we have the ability to manipulate Him based on our faith.

 We are not “little gods”.
 We are not deity.
 Instead we are God’s creation.
-Therefore we do not have the power to change the weather or create nothing from something by the power of the faith force or “positive confession”.
+Therefore we do not have the power to change the weather or to create something from nothing by the power of the “faith force” or “positive confession”.

 Therefore there is only one God who exists in 3 Persons (The Father, The Son & The Holy Spirit).

 The Word of Faith movement is deceiving countless people around the world.
-It is a deceptive movement that uses both subtle and blatant methods to promote the self and individual interests rather than the genuine pursuit of Christ.
+It is a cultic and spiritual abusive movement that uses both subtle and blatant methods to promote the self and individual interests rather than the genuine pursuit of Jesus Christ.